Renewing your vows is all the rage in Celeb Land. Look at the recent vow renewal between...

 Our 2 marine biologists resident on Bawah and working for the Anambas Foundation have put together their top 5 must-see coral to look out for whilst diving/snorkelling around Bawah Reserve:

-Also known as the long tentacle plate coral, disk coral or mushroom coral.
+Also known as the long tentacle plate coral, disk coral, or mushroom coral.

 Fun fact: The name Heliofungia comes from the Latin words helios (sun) and fungus (mushroom)

 Also known as table coral, elkhorn coral, and staghorn coral.
-The Acropora mostly grows in branching or tabulate lifeforms.
+The Acropora mostly grows in branching or tabulated lifeforms.
 They tend to form colonies that resemble miniature underwater forests and we have lots of them all over our 3 lagoons.

-Fun fact: Acropora corals are the largest reef formations in the world, they make up one-third of all reef building coral species!
+Fun fact: Acropora corals are the largest reef formations in the world, they make up one-third of all reef-building coral species!

 Porites are SPS (Small Polyp Stony) corals.
-Boulder coral that can reach more than 3m in diameter and grow rapidly in ideal conditions such as shallow, sunlit places.
+Boulder coral can reach more than 3m in diameter and grow rapidly in ideal conditions such as shallow, sunlit places.

-Fun fact: The name comes from the latin words: Pachys' which means 'thick' and 'seris' means 'lettuce-like' - You can see why....
+Fun fact: The name comes from the Latin words: Pachys' which means 'thick' and 'seris' means 'lettuce-like' - You can see why...

 Also known as Bubble coral, bladder coral, grape coral, octobubble coral.
-Very photogenic with it's blue grape-sized bubbles.
+Very photogenic with its blue grape-sized bubbles.
 They like to live in sheltered reefs at depths from 3 to 35 meters

 Fun fact: Named the bubble coral due to the way that the bubbles increase and decrease in size according to the amount of light available.

 We do hope you spot all of these during your stay with us.
 We have lots of experts on Bawah to help you plan your diving and snorkelling.
-Be sure to discuss your needs with our registered PADI dive centre, our activities team and our marine biologists .
+Be sure to discuss your needs with our registered PADI dive centre, our activities team, and our marine biologists.
 There are also some fabulous coral identification apps/websites to help you identify any other coral you may see - You could try: Atoll Coral identification app or the Corals of the world website.

 Please do share your Bawah coral pictures and stories too.